-Building a dairy supply chain in Ethiopia
+Building new supply chains for affordable food in Ethiopia

 The yoghurt recipe contains our whey permeate – an ingredient rich in milk minerals and lactose – to maximise the dairies’ yoghurt production and ensure a good taste and texture.
-Please also see GAIN's Advocacy Brief 2020.

 GAIN Access to Better Dairy is supported by Denmark’s development cooperation agency, Danida.
 The detailed case description is available for download here.